BrunaBecker/LocisAbyss/README.md

 # How to Play

+Download the source code from the [GitHub](https://github.com/BrunaBecker/LocisAbyss) or [Itch.io](https://brunaeelisa.itch.io/locis-abyss) page.
+Then, to launch the game --

+...
+If you're on Windows:
-Download the source code from the [GitHub](https://github.com/BrunaBecker/LocisAbyss) or [Itch.io](https://brunaeelisa.itch.io/locis-abyss) page and execute the loci.cmd file (which is the same as launching main.py itself).
+execute the loci.cmd file (which is the same as launching main.py itself).

+...Or if you're Linux:
+execute the loci.sh file (again, the same as launching main.py).

 # Resources and Credits: